Nissen hut: History

 Between 16 and 18 April 1916, Major Peter Norman Nissen of the 29th Company Royal Engineers of the British Army began to experiment with hut designs.
 Nissen, a mining engineer and inventor, constructed three prototype semi-cylindrical huts.
 The semi-cylindrical shape was derived from the drill-shed roof at Queen's University, Kingston, Ontario (collapsed 1896).
-Nissen's design was subject to intensive review by his fellow officers, Lieutenant Colonels Shelly, Sewell, and McDonald, and General Clive Gerard Liddell (Note: Not to be confused with Lt.-Col. Guy Liddell, no relation, who designed the Liddell Hut.), which helped Nissen develop the design.
+Nissen's design was subject to intensive review by his fellow officers, Lieutenant Colonels Shelly, Sewell, and McDonald, and General Clive Gerard Liddell (Note: Not to be confused with Lt.-Col. Guy Liddell, no relation, who designed the Liddell Hut.), who helped Nissen develop the design.
 After the third prototype was completed, the design was formalized and the Nissen hut was put into production in August 1916.
 At least 100,000 were produced in the First World War.

 Nissen patented his invention in the UK in 1916 and patents were taken out later in the United States, Canada, South Africa and Australia.
 Nissen received royalties from the British government, not for huts made during the war, but only for their sale after the conflict.
 Nissen received some £13,000 and was awarded the Distinguished Service Order (DSO).

 Two factors influenced the design of the hut.
 First, the building had to be economical in its use of materials, especially considering wartime shortages of building material.
 Second, the building had to be portable.
 This was particularly important in view of the wartime shortages of shipping space.
 This led to a simple form that was prefabricated for ease of erection and removal.
 The Nissen hut could be packed in a standard Army wagon and erected by six men in four hours.
 The world record for erection is 1 hour 27 minutes.